 Of course, should clients of GCA Lawyers have any questions that are not answered by GCA Lawyers updates or FAQs, you can speak to a lawyer about the claim by emailing [email protected] or by ringing GCA Lawyers on 03 365-1347 during business hours.

-In this class action, the claim is for the difference between the cost estimate in the disclosed DRA, and the higher estimate in the undisclosed DRA.
+In this class action, the claim is for the difference between the cost estimate in the disclosed DRA, and the higher estimate in the undisclosed DRA payable under the policy of insurance.
 Our information suggests the average difference may be about $100,000.
 However, we cannot advise you about the total size of your claim, or how much of that might be payable, without reviewing the documents from your Southern Response file and speaking to you in person.

 In this class action, you will not be able to seek compensation over and above the difference between the estimates in the two DRAs.
 If you want to pursue such compensation, you need to seek independent legal advice and consider bringing your own separate claim.